Intro: HOW TO PROFESSIONALLY CLEAN a VEHICLE

 Step 11: Finishing Touches

-2. Perform a once over on the inside and outside of the vehicle.
+- Perform a final inspection on the inside and outside of the vehicle.